Sex Counselor & Therapist – Career, Salary & State Licensure

 Step 5: Become a Licensed Mental Health Professional (Timeline Varies)

 This step varies widely depending on the discipline a prospective sex therapist chooses for their master’s program and the state in which one practices.
-Those applying for licensure must do their due diligence to understand the requirements specific to their state and discipline.
+Those applying for licensure must do their due diligence in understanding the requirements specific to their state and their discipline.

 Common licensures that an aspiring sex therapist may pursue include: